MileHacker Logo

 • Dry Season (May-October): Ideal for Karimunjawa's marine activities and clear skies.

-• Rainy Season (November-April): Lush landscapes, however outdoor some activities could be affected.
+• Rainy Season (November-April): Lush landscapes, but some outdoor it's possible that activities be affected.

 • Public Holidays: Expect larger crowds and book transportation/accommodation well in advance.